 Founding Partner

-Andrew Bowen, the founder of Bowen Painter Trial Lawyers, has crafted a distinguished legal career marked by unparalleled expertise and unwavering commitment.
+Andrew Bowen, the founder of Bowen Painter Injury Lawyers, has crafted a distinguished legal career marked by unparalleled expertise and unwavering commitment.
 Embarking on his journey as a Savannah personal injury attorney, Andrew has tirelessly defended defendants, spanning automotive collisions, medical malpractice, and Chapter 7 bankruptcy proceedings.
 Since 2001, he has passionately championed the rights of individuals impacted by severe injuries or the tragic loss of loved ones, deftly navigating the complexities of medical malpractice, wrongful death, and various vehicular accidents.

 Meet Attorney Paul W. Painter III